 In any case where 50 or more persons' identifying information has been obtained, recorded, or accessed, the crime is punishable as a Class 5 felony.
 Class 5 felonies are punishable by up to 10 years in prison and a fine of up to $2,500.

-Fraudulent Use of Birth Certificate
+Fraudulent Use of Birth Certificate in Virginia

 Va.
 Code 18.2-204.1 makes it unlawful for any person to obtain, possess, sell, or transfer the birth certificate of another for the purpose of establishing a false identity for himself or for another person.
 Further, it's illegal for any person to obtain, possess, sell, or transfer any document for the purpose of establishing a false status, occupation, membership, license or identity for himself or any other person.